The Rhinox Grading Bucket / Ditch Cleaning Bucket - What is it & When are they best used?

 - 14 Sep, 2022

-The Ditch Cleaning Bucket has a very different job to the Digging Bucket; it is best used for levelling, shaping and finishing off surfaces before further works are carried out.
+The Ditch Cleaning Bucket is a wide, shallow bucket with a straight edge, best used for levelling, shaping and finishing off surfaces before further works are carried out.
 Such as: laying materials like soil or stones on gardens or driveways, laying turf, levelling for planting and shaping flowerbeds.
 They are also commonly used for cleaning out ditches, (as the name suggests) and backfilling trenches.

 Sometimes it is also used for loading large amounts of material onto trucks, trailers or dumpers.
 Some people think that because this bucket is wider it must carry more material but as the bucket is shallower this is incorrect.
 The depth has been narrowed to reduce the weight of the bucket so that the excavator is able to handle it without causing damage.
 This design is similar across all excavator sizes and manufacturers.

-8 Features of the Rhinox Grading Bucket / Ditch Cleaning Bucket
+8 Features of the Rhinox Ditch Cleaning Bucket

 1. Bossed Hangers and Removable pins -